canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/index.rst

 Finding images and launching instances
 --------------------------------------

-Guides to help you find the right Ubuntu image for your use case and launch different types of EC2 instances, including desktops, confidential computing instances, local VMs and hardened instances.
+Guides to help you find the right Ubuntu image for your use case and launch different types of EC2 instances, including desktops, :doc:`confidential computing <all-clouds:all-clouds-explanation/confidential-computing>` instances, local VMs and hardened instances.

 * :doc:`Launch an instance using CLI <launch-ubuntu-ec2-instance>`
 * :doc:`Find images <find-ubuntu-images>`